HoiDam/HomoEncrypt_Simulation/README.md

 ```
 ## Data Transmit
--  Total electricty usage(unit) in a neighborhood
+-  Total electricty usage(kW) in a neighborhood

 ---
 ### References